Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the Electronic Structure Problem: Q-SENSE Algorithm

+Formally, the need to use a quantum computer in Q-SENSE stems from the unitary $\hat{W}_\mu$ used to construct the basis states, as it cannot be implemented efficiently on a classical computer.
+However, $\hat{W}_\mu$ is more structured than a general number-conserving unitary, such as one constructed via a UCC ansatz, in two ways.
+First, $\hat{W}_\mu$ is built exclusively from singlet pair-excitation operators $\hat{T}_{rs}^{(p)}$.
+Second, in general, $\hat{W}_\mu$ acts only on a restricted subset of all MOs.
+Let $\mathcal{S}_W$, $\mathcal{S}_V$, and $\mathcal{S}_N$ denote the MOs on which $\hat{W}_\mu$ acts, $\hat{V}_\mu$ acts, and neither acts, respectively.
+By construction, these three sets are disjoint.
+For instance, for the singlet CSF described in Figure \ref{fig:CSFW}, $\mathcal S_V = \{i, a\}$ and $\mathcal S_W = \{j, b\}$ correspond to the sets of MOs on which $\hat V_\mu$ and $\hat W_\mu$ act, respectively, while $\mathcal S_N$ contains the remaining MOs that are unaffected by $\hat W_\mu \hat V_\mu$.

+The disjointness of the MO subsets implies that each Q-SENSE basis state factorizes into parts that can be implemented efficiently on a classical computer and a single part encoding the action of $\hat{W}_\mu$ that requires a quantum computer.
+To obtain this factorization, we apply the Jordan--Wigner transformation, which maps the orbital-seniority operator to

-Let $\hat{S}_i = \hat{z}_{2i}\hat{z}_{2i+1}$ denote the associated Pauli symmetries.
-Because the seniority subspaces are simultaneous eigenspaces of a mutually commuting set of Pauli operators, any Pauli product acting on a fixed-seniority state either preserves its seniority eigenvalues or maps it to another seniority subspace \cite{gottesmanStabilizerCodesQuantum1997}.
-This fact allows us to halve the number of qubits required to encode the Hamiltonian and quantum states using a generalization of the qubit tapering protocol of Ref. \cite{bravyiTaperingQubitsSimulate2017}.
-We start with a Clifford unitary $\hat{U}_{\rm c}$ that satisfies
+Importantly, it is mapped to a single Pauli operator, up to constants.
+This fact allows us to halve the number of qubits needed to encode the Q-SENSE states using a Clifford unitary $\hat{U}_{\rm c}$ that satisfies